 This chapter describes the format of the input and output files used by TiMBL.
-Where possible, the format is illustrated using the same small toy data set that is shown in Figure 3.2.
+Where possible, the format is illustrated using the same small toy data set that is shown in Figure 4.2.
 It consists of 12 instances of 5 different everyday objects (nut, screw, key, pen, scissors), described by 3 discrete features (size, shape, and number of holes).

-4.1 Data format
+5.1 Data format

 The training and test sets for the learner consist of descriptions of instances in terms of a fixed number of feature-values.
 TiMBL supports a number of different formats for the instances, but they all have in common that the files should contain one instance per line.
 The number of instances is determined automatically, and the format of each instance is inferred from the format of the first line in the training set.
 The last feature of the instance is assumed to be the target category.
 Should the guess of the format by TiMBL turn out to be wrong, you can force it to interpret the data as a particular format by using the -F option.
-Note that TiMBL is designed to deal with symbolic, discrete values, and that it will not interpret numbers as such but as just another string of characters.
+Note that TiMBL, by default, will interpret features as having symbolic, discrete values.
+Unless you specify explicitly that certain features are numeric, using the -N option, TiMBL will interpret numbers as just another string of characters.
+If a feature is numeric, its values will be scaled to the interval [0,1] for purposes of distance computation (see Equation 4.2).
+The computation of feature weights will be based on a discretization of the feature.

-Once TiMBL has determined the input format, it will skip and complain about all lines in the input which do not respect this format (i.e. have a different number of feature-values with respect to that format).
+Once TiMBL has determined the input format, it will skip and complain about all lines in the input which do not respect this format (e.g. have a different number of feature-values with respect to that format).

 During testing, TiMBL writes the classifications of the test set to an output file.
-In most cases, the format of this output file is the same as the input format, with the addition of the predicted category being appended after the correct category.
+The format of this output file is by default the same as the input format, with the addition of the predicted category being appended after the correct category.
+If we turn on higher levels of verbosity, the output files will also contain distributions, distances and nearest neighbor sets.

-4.1.1 Column format
+5.1.1 Column format